CiscoISE/terraform-provider-ciscoise/docs/data-sources/tacacs_profile.md

 subcategory: ""
 description: |-
   It performs read operation on TACACSProfile.
-  - This data source allows the client to get a TACACS profile by name.
-  - This data source allows the client to get a TACACS profile by ID.
-  - This data source allows the client to get all the TACACS profiles.
+  This data source allows the client to get a TACACS profile by name.This data source allows the client to get a TACACS profile by ID.This data source allows the client to get all the TACACS profiles.
 ---

 # ciscoise_tacacs_profile (Data Source)